davhunt/instruments/selfnow/readme.md

 ### Versions
 ###### selfnowA
 Questions about the participant's perspective on themself.
+(Note: The original intention with question #4 was to have the nine SAM images as possible response options.
+However, when the survey is constructed this way, it only displays properly on PC, not on iPad.
+For this reason, the survey was re-designed with the single image that would display as expected across all media.)

 ### Scoring Script